 Book Synopsis: Your marriage can be strong, healthy, happy, and blessed.
 Marriage coach Jewell Powell shows you how in this 8-week plan for marital success.
 In “Marriage 101,” you will discover God’s purpose for marriage, how to develop godly character, how to communicate effectively, and much more.
 With biblical examples, study questions, and Scripture meditations perfect for individuals or couples, you will be challenged to examine areas in your life that may need change so that your marriage can thrive.

-Over 50% of American marriages end in divorce.
-African American couples face a number of different challenges that make staying married even harder.
+Over 50% of American marriages end in divorce and African American couples face a number of different challenges that make staying married even harder.
 The nine principles shared in this book are ones Harold and I rely upon through the rough times.

 Book Synopsis: In Becoming Married, Staying Married, couples will be encouraged to see marriage as a process that never ends.
 Together they will reflect on current realities particular to African American couples.
 They will also discover nine key principles that are required for healthy marriages, including concepts like self-awareness, flexibility, maturity, and forgiveness.
 Practical suggestions on how to further enhance each quality are included, in addition to African proverbs and biblical Scripture that relate to marriage.